majedelhelou/majedelhelou.github.io/_pages/about.md

 *PhD news*
 ---
+* *Aug 2021*: Our paper on how to make pre-trained classifiers robust against noisy data is accepted at IEEE Signal Processing Letters.
 * *Jun 2021*: Our video completion patent [demo](https://adefan.epfl.ch/static/index.html) is published online.
 * *May 2021*: Our denoising paper, exploiting network epistemic uncertainty and frequency manipulations to create a self ensemble, is accepted at IEEE ICIP.
 * *Mar 2021*: Our BIGPrior poster is accepted for presentation at IEEE ICCP.